davidjoffe/dj-cuda-samples/samples/template_minimal/README.md

 # DJ Sample

-This is the project readme.
+This is the project readme for DJ Sample.

 [Project repo](https://github.com/davidjoffe/dj-cuda-samples)